 Rollsizing brass allows multiple sources of brass to be used, for example the “once fired range brass”, the rollsizing will bring all the cases back to a consistent, reliable shape for reloading, your feeding and reliability issues will improve significantly, your accuracy and grouping will also improve.
 With rollsizing the case shape will be more consistent and it will remove the majority of the “coke bottle effect” noticeable in the 9mm and 40S&W cases.
 This is critical for the smaller commercial reloading operations who cannot afford to sell poor quality ammunition.

-The rollsizer was designed by a qualified mechanical engineer and early examples of the rollsizer have now processed well in excess of 3,000,000 cases with no overheating or wear issues, the only broken part was a simple return spring for which several are supplied with the machine at purchase.
+The rollsizer was designed by a qualified mechanical engineer and early examples of the rollsizer have now processed well in excess of 20 million+ cases.
 The base assembly and roller disc are made from high quality heat treated steel and should last a very, very long time. the rollsizer has been designed to operate with cleaned cases only (using wet or dry processing), wear from processing dirty cases is not covered by warranty.
 Replacement parts are available upon request.

-The machine is very compact but does weigh approximately 57Lbs (26kgs), it is an industrial drive assembly and could have been smaller but was selected to offer an extremely long life.
-The machine does not need to be bolted down, it is fairly quiet and you only b hear a light tik tik sound as the case pusher returns, most case feeders are substantially louder than the rollsizer.
+The machine is very compact but does weigh approximately 60Lbs (27kgs), it is an industrial gearmotor.
+It could have been smaller but was selected oversize to offer an extremely long life.
+The machine does not need to be bolted down, it is fairly quiet and you only hear a light tik tik sound as the case pusher returns, most case feeders are substantially louder than the rollsizer.

 The rollsizer can be placed on the bench next to your press or under it.
 The rollsizer is supplied with a long transparent feed tube and is cut to suit your installation.
 The tube will allow you to divert cases from your casefeeder to the rollsizer and the rollsizer has a discharge tube to direct cases into a drum or other container.

-The rollsizer will process up to 6,100 cases per hour (usa spec 60hz motors) and 5,500 (Australian 50hz motors) subject to the casefeeder keeping up, for most standard domestic reloading machines we recommend only using 2 or 3 activating posts, this will result in between 1500 and 2600 cases an hour depending on the casefeeder, you can do more but the rollsizer cannot roll it if there is nothing in the feed tube….If you have a commercial grade feeder, install all the posts and keep filling the casefeeder.
+The rollsizer will process up to 6,100 cases per hour (60hz motors) and 5,500 ( 50hz motors) subject to the casefeeder keeping up, for most standard domestic reloading machines we recommend only using 2 or 3 activating posts, this will result in between 1500 and 2600 cases an hour depending on the casefeeder, you can do more but the rollsizer cannot roll it if there is nothing in the feed tube….If you have a commercial grade feeder, install all the posts and keep filling the casefeeder.
 It’s the same machine for both domestic and commercial.

 Other calibres are being released regularly as required.
 Calibre conversions are simple, unscrew the centre disc retaining bolt and install the new calibre specific disc, adjust the casefeeder height (in some situations the feed tube to the case pusher needs to change) and you are good to go.